How Slack Nails User Onboarding (and How You Can, Too)

 • workspace_created, first_message_sent, channel_created, member_invited

-• integration_added (capture provider), workflow_run (if you have automations)
+• integration_added, workflow_run (if you have automations)

 • Stall signals: no_activity_12h, no_invites_24h, checklist_dismissed